Case Studies

 All this was imminently achievable BUT getting the people on board and facilitating this change, would be a challenge AND all the work and training had to be done in Italian!

-Luminous was tasked together with a group of consultants to train the people and take on the challenge of facilitating this change.
+Adele was tasked together with a group of consultants to design the change management program, reengineer with business processes and train the people and take on the challenge of facilitating this change.

 Results

-• Luminous met with all the key stakeholders and ensured all change management issues were on the table and were to be resolved during the project
+• Adele met with all the key stakeholders and ensured all change management issues were on the table and were to be resolved during the project

-• Luminous designed all the training for the roll out, including documentation, demo CD’s, look-up cards, support network and designed all the PR material, including posters, balloons, webcasts, the internal website and support collateral
+• Adele designed all the training for the roll out, designed all the PR material, including all the electronic media/ internal website and support collateral

-• Luminous worked with the Italian division of the global technology company and trained all the teams involved using an Italian translator
+• Adele worked with the Italian division of the global technology company and trained all the teams involved using an Italian translator

 • Of all the teams we trained in Rome and Milan, 97% of the feedback was either ‘exceptional’ or ‘extremely good’

-• Their IT division reported that for the first two weeks after implementation, they had zero support calls which for them was completely unheard of in an implementation of this magnitude.
-The support overheads on the project post implementation is below all other projects combined
+• The support overheads on the project post implementation is below all other projects combined

-• By December 2004 a total reduction in Accounts Receivable of 35% was achieved, otherwise stated as a DSO reduction of 56 days.
+• Within 2 months post implementation, a total reduction in Accounts Receivable of 35% was achieved, otherwise stated as a DSO reduction of 56 days.
 The benefits were sustained in the following year and further costs driven out.

-• By December 2005, the Receivables asset was further reduced by 13% (8M€) from the previous year.
+• Within a year of implementation, the Receivables asset was further reduced by 13% (8M€) from the previous year.
 Furthermore disputed items were reduced by 40% (from 9M€ to 4M€) during the same period, with an average resolution cycle of 7 days, further improving customer service levels and customer retention.

-• Luminous is proud to have been a part of this success and supporting the global Technology company in achieving their goals and smoothing the pathway for change.
+• Adele is proud to have been a part of this success and supporting the global Technology company in achieving their goals and smoothing the pathway for change.

 Leave a Reply